Vacuum tube: Description

 Power is dissipated by the filaments, and by electrons from the cathode impacting and heating the anode (plate); this occurs even in an idle amplifier due to the quiescent current necessary to ensure linearity and low distortion.
 In a power amplifier, this heating can be considerable and can destroy the tube if driven beyond its safe limits.
 Since the tube is evacuated, convective electrode cooling is not possible; the anodes in most small and medium power tubes are cooled by radiation through the glass envelope.
 In some very high power applications, cooling is drastically improved by making the anode part of the (metal) tube envelope, in thermal contact with a heat sink cooled by forced air or water (the anode would normally be at ground potential, with the cathode and grids at a high negative potential).
 Klystrons and magnetrons are tubes that often operate their anodes (called collectors in klystrons) at ground potential to facilitate cooling, particularly with water, without high-voltage insulation.

 Except for diodes, additional electrodes are positioned between the cathode and the plate (anode).
 These electrodes are not solid sheets but sparse elements through which electrons can pass, referred to as grids, influencing but not obstructing the flow of electrons to the anode.
 The vacuum tube is then known as a triode, tetrode, pentode, etc., depending on the number of grids.
 A triode has three electrodes: the anode, cathode, and one grid, and so on.
 The first grid, known as the control grid, (and sometimes other grids) transforms the diode into a voltage-controlled device: the voltage applied to the control grid affects the current between the cathode and the plate.
 When held negative with respect to the cathode, the control grid creates an electric field that repels electrons emitted by the cathode, thus reducing or even stopping the current between cathode and anode.
 As long as the control grid is negative relative to the cathode, essentially no current flows into it, yet a change of several volts on the control grid is sufficient to make a large difference in the plate current, possibly changing the output by hundreds of volts (depending on the circuit).
 The solid-state device which operates most like the pentode tube, although usually using much lower voltages, is the junction field-effect transistor (JFET).

+Vacuum tube characteristics

+Vacuum tubes are commonly described using characteristic curves published in tube manuals and engineering texts.
+These curves show relations between electrode voltages and currents, such as plate current versus plate voltage for different control-grid voltages.
+From these curves designers determine operating points, voltage gain, load-line behavior, and power output.